crmpicco/aws-certifications/deployment-provisioning-automation.md

 * Burstable up to 80MB/s per TB
 * Used when performance is not a factor
 * Cannot be a boot volume

+## What is a Bastion Host?

+Public-facing instance which enables you to SSH or RDP to your private instances from an untrusted network

+Located in a public subnet and is reeachable from the internet

+Security hardened with unnecessary services removed

+AKA a "jumpbox"